Generic Name: Clopidogrel bisulfate

 The recommended daily dose of Clopidogrel tablet is 75 mg once daily orally, with or without food [see Clinical Pharmacology (12.3)].

 CYP2C19 poor metabolizer status is associated with diminished antiplatelet response to Clopidogrel.
 Although a higher dose regimen in poor metabolizers increases antiplatelet response [see Clinical Pharmacology (12.5)], an appropriate dose regimen for this patient population has not been established.

 Use with Proton Pump Inhibitors (PPI)

-Avoid using omeprazole or esomeprazole with Clopidogrel bisulfate.
-Omeprazole and esomeprazole significantly reduce the antiplatelet activity of Clopidogrel bisulfate.
+Avoid using omeprazole or esomeprazole with Clopidogrel tablets.
+Omeprazole and esomeprazole significantly reduce the antiplatelet activity of Clopidogrel tablets.
 When concomitant administration of a PPI is required, consider using another acid-reducing agent with minimal or no CYP2C19 inhibitory effect on the formation of Clopidogrel active metabolite [see Warnings and Precautions (5.1), Drug Interactions (7.1) and Clinical Pharmacology (12.3)].

 Dosage Forms and Strengths

-- 75 mg tablets: Pink colored, round, biconvex, film-coated tablets debossed with "CI" on one side and plain on other side.
+- 75 mg tablets: Pink colored, round, biconvex, beveled edge, film-coated tablets debossed with ‘E’ on one side and ‘34’ on the other side.

 Warnings and Precautions

 Diminished Antiplatelet Activity Due to Impaired CYP2C19 Function